tuanlamit/python-scrapy/README.md

    - "spiders" folder: our spider.py created earlier is located here
    - "items.py": temporarily stores extracted data (automatically created by scrapy, we need to create items here)
    - "pipelines.py" specifies where to store extracted data (automatically created by scrapy, add database info here if exporting extracted data to a database)
-   - "middlewares.py" does something with the returned data or send other stuff along with the request (automatically created by scrapy, needs modification)
+   - "middlewares.py" does something with the returned data or send other stuff along with the request (automatically created by scrapy)
    - "settings.py" this is where we uncomment pipeline or add user agents/proxies (automatically created by scrapy, needs modification)
 11) import the class from "items.py" into "spider.py"
 12) start coding in the required .py files